Please note: This post contains affiliate links.

 Hiking to Grey Glacier, we delighted in the vibrant red flowers lining the trail and swaying in the breeze.

-What we didn’t delight in were the strong winds that caught us off-guard while we were taking pictures at the Grey Glacier viewpoint.
+What we didn’t relish were the strong winds that caught us off-guard while we were photographing at the Grey Glacier viewpoint.
 Fighting to stand upright and clutching tightly to hats and cameras, we quickly scrambled down to escape the tenacious winds.

 Winds in Patagonia are no joke, up to 100 mph at times.
 Our guide shared that he was lifted in the air and hurled 30 feet by winds at the Towers earlier in the year, despite weighing 200 pounds – Yikes!
 Fortunately, after being knocked unconscious for ten minutes, he suffered no permanent damage.